SwoopGT/Steam-Games-Recommender-System-using-Apple-Turicreate/README.md

 #### 5.1 Importing Necessary Libraries

 The first step is to import the necessary libraries and packages.
 Numpy – For numerical calculations
 Pandas – Data manipulation
 Turicreate – Machine Learning library for Recommender Systems

 </br>

-#### 5.2 Google Drive Pre- requisites
+#### 5.2 Google Drive Pre - Requisites

 This step involves the authentication steps taken in order to use the dataset stored in Google Drive which can be directly loaded into Google Colab.